 Benefits of Dental Implants

 If you’ve lost one or more teeth, dental implants are the best tooth replacement option.
-Dental implants are better than dentures or dental bridges because they:
+Implants are better than dentures or dental bridges because they:

 - Are fully secure–they won’t slip or fall out

 - Function like natural teeth–eat all your favorite foods

 - Maintain bone and gum health

 - Support themselves–no extra stress on neighboring teeth

 Dentures aren’t secure in your mouth.
 They rest on your gums and are held in place just by suction.
 They can slip in your mouth or even come out if you talk loudly, laugh suddenly, or sneeze.

 Dental implants look the most like natural teeth because they are secured in the jawbone like natural teeth.
 They’re never out of place and can have natural gums growing up around them.